Saudi-US

 The

-the very who have had the privilege of meeting the US President in the Oval
+constructive attitude change towards the Kingdom could be seen in that he was among the very few who had the privilege of meeting the US President in the Oval Office.
+An honor rarely anyone receives.

 Also